On the Yau-Tian-Donaldson conjecture for singular Fano varieties: Uniform log-K-stability of log-smooth pairs

 If $X$ is uniformly K-stable, then

 The second statement follows by applying Theorem \ref{thm-val}.(2).

 \end{proof}

-\begin{rem} While completing this paper, we noted a recent result of K. Fujita in \cite[Theorem 5.7]{Fuj17a}, which may be related to but different with the above proposition.
+\begin{rem} While completing this paper, we noted a recent openness result of K. Fujita in \cite[Theorem 5.7]{Fuj17a}, which is related to but different with the above proposition.
 The authors thank K. Fujita for helpful comment on this. \end{rem}

 A key feature of the above proposition that will be important to us is that the slope constant $\delta$ does not depend on $\epsilon$ as long as $\epsilon$ is sufficiently small.

 \begin{prop} Assume that $X$ is K-semistable.
 For any $t\in (0,1)$, there exists $\epsilon\ll 1$, such that there exists a strong conical KE on the log smooth pair $(M, B_{(\epsilon,t)})$ where $B_{(\epsilon,t)}$ is defined as in \eqref{eq-Bept}. \end{prop}